Is My Child Ready for Piano Lessons? A Guide for Parents

 5. Do they know basic letters and numbers?

-Can your child recognize letters, numbers 1-10, or even write their name?
+Can your child recognize letters, numbers 1-10?
+If not, are they ready to work on these as a part of the lessons?
 These foundational skills make reading music and understanding patterns easier.

 My Experience with Students

-I’ve worked with all kinds of students—bright and ambitious 4-year-olds, differently-abled nonverbal learners, and even adult beginners.
+I’ve worked with all kinds of students: bright and ambitious 4-year-olds, differently-abled nonverbal learners, and even adult beginners.
 Many parents worry their child won’t sit still or focus long enough, but I find that attention spans are usually appropriate for their age.
-Lessons are adaptable, and most teachers will incorporate games and off-the-bench activities to keep things fun.
-The goal isn’t to disqualify anyone from lessons—it’s to set them up for success.
+Lessons are adaptable, and I like to incorporate games and off-the-bench activities to keep things fun.
+The goal is to set students up for success by starting them when they are ready.

 Preparing for Success